contiv/contiv.github.io/websrc/source/documents/gettingStarted/networking/k8s.md

 $ make k8s-cluster
 ```

-When the process is complete, you should a message like the one below:
+When the process is complete, a message like the following displays:

 ```
 PLAY RECAP ********************************************************************